lupyuen/pinephone-nuttx/README.md

 // We wait for Modem to respond with ">"
 Response: >

-// SMS Message in PDU Format, terminate with Ctrl-Z
+// SMS Message in PDU Format, terminate with Ctrl-Z.
+// yourphonenumberpdu looks like 2143658709, which represents +1234567890
+// Country Code is mandatory.
 Command:
 0011000A91yourphonenumberpdu0008011C00480065006C006C006F002C005100750065006300740065006C0021<Ctrl-Z>